Flagsmith/flagsmith-docs/docs/index.md

 description: Learn how to manage feature flags across web, mobile and server side applications.
-Bullet Train is 100% Open Source.
+Flagsmith is 100% Open Source.

 # Overview

-[Bullet Train](https://bullet-train.io/) lets you manage features across web, mobile and server side applications.
-Bullet Train is 100% Open Source.
+[Flagsmith](https://flagsmith.com/) lets you manage features across web, mobile and server side applications.
+Flagsmith is 100% Open Source.
 Host yourself or let us take care of the hosting.

 The application consist of 3 components: